The Eric And Wendy Schmidt Fund For Strategic Innovation

 • Institutional nomination required

-• Preliminary information submission followed by full application (July 14, 2025 for 2026 cohort)
+• Preliminary information submission followed by full application (typically mid-July for following year's cohort)

 • Academic review by discipline-specific panels